pwspen/bitreason/README.md

         # Pass solver function to task-specific eval_fn, so there can't be test data leakage
         # pixel_acc: what fraction of pixel predictions are correct?
-        # pair_acc: what fraction of output predictions are correct? (all pixels correct in one output)
+        # pair_acc: what fraction of output predictions are correct?
+        # (output prediction correct = all pixels correct in one output)
         pixel_acc, pair_acc = eval_fn(random_solver)
         print(
             f"{task_name}: pixel_accuracy={pixel_acc:.3f} pair_accuracy={pair_acc:.3f}"